midankalahon786/SME-Loan-PreScreen/README.md

 ---

 ##LIVE LINK: https://sme-loan-prescreen.onrender.com
+Website takes time to load as it has been hosted on Render which is a free service and stops the service due to inactivitity for a long time.

 ## 🔑 Demo Credentials
 The system automatically seeds demo data on the first run.
 Use these credentials to test the workflows: